habitat-sh/habitat/components/docs-chef-io/content/habitat/application_lifecycle_hooks.md

 File location: `<plan>/hooks/post-stop`.
 The post-stop hook will get executed after service has been stopped successfully.
 You may use this hook to undo what the `init` hook has done.

-n `install` hook, unlike other hooks with the exception of the `uninstall` hook, will not have access to any census data exposed via binds or the `svc` namespace.
-Also, configuration in `svc_config_path` is not accessible to an `install` hook.
-If an `install` hook needs to use templated configuration files, templates located in the `svc_config_install_path` may be referenced.
-This location will contain rendered templates in a package's `config_install` folder.
-Finally, any configuration updates made during a service's runtime that would alter an `install` hook or any configuration template in `svc_config_install_path` will not cause a service to reload.

 #### uninstall

 File location: `<plan>/hooks/uninstall`.
 This hook is run when a package is uninstalled.